elfry2/dekita/README.md

 # shigoto
-A to-do list app written in Laravel 10, which I use as a template for my other Laravel projects.
+A to-do list app built with Laravel 10, which I use as a template for my other Laravel projects.

 ![A screenshot of task list](https://github.com/elfry2/shigoto/assets/47256917/271355bd-d927-471e-bfa4-a1b33d9b8e50 "A screenshot of task list")